Devric/Entity/README.md

 - validate()    validate with the validator against _data and _schema, you'll need to create the validator method
 - set(data)     set/update new data, will ignore and throw warning for any property that dont belong to the schema

+### TODO
+- Allow overide default property getters
+- Allow overide default property setters, this gives ability to set default values such as date/time, id, or any generated fields